BrendanMesters/IWR_68xx_tools_rust/README.md

 # IWR68xx Tools

+**NOTE** This repository is, as of writing, still very much a work in progress and not yet ready for use.

 This repository holds a set of tools I wrote to be able to work with the IWR68xx series of Frequency Modulated Continuous Wave sensors from [Texas Instruments](https://www.ti.com/sensors/mmwave-radar/overview.html)

 I am not legally responsible for any usage of my code, and the usage of this code is at your own risk.
 Not that I think its bad code, but I want to be sure :-)